-Professors Selby and Cherrington, Associate Professors Lipscombe and Mauch, Assistant Professors Tabler, Ross and Davis
+Professors Selby and Cherrington, Associate Professors Lipscombe and Mauch, Assistant Professors Tabler, Ross and Davis, Miss Orlinoff

-All students whose concentration is in the Division of Natural Science, except those in the Biological Sciences, must have taken in the General College, Mathematics 21, 22, 43, 45-40.
-Pre-medical students, however, must take 21, 22, and students taking the Pre-technicians' course must take 21.
+All students whose concentration is in the Division of Natural Science, except those in the Biological Sciences, must have taken in the General College, Mathematics 24 (or equivalent), 43, 45-46.
+Pre-medical students, however, must take 24 (or equivalent).